Filtering

 Agent

-View leads from a specific AI Agent.
+View contacts from a specific AI Agent.

-Leads from “Website Sales Agent.”
+Contacts from “Website Sales Agent.”

 Goal